 Second, either by mistake or intentionally, leaving out an EU legislative act means leaving out all its addressees and beneficiaries.
 As is currently the case, the "closed list" approach completely excludes direct investors into capital markets (securities holders) since neither of the acts enumerated thereof concern this category of consumers.
+Moreover, the new PEPP Regulation, which entered into force one year after this proposal was published, is not included either in the list of Annex I.

-Not only that the most affected retail category since the 2008 crisis has been the shareholder (Fortis, Dexia, Bankia, Natixis, Banca MPs, Volkswagen), but one of the central actions of the CMU Action Plan was to increase retail investor direct participation into capital markets and investor confidence.
+Not only that the most affected retail category since the 2008 crisis has been the shareholder's class (Fortis, Dexia, Bankia, Natixis, Banca MPs, Volkswagen), but one of the central actions of the CMU Action Plan was to increase retail investors' direct participation into capital markets and investor confidence.

-While for indirect investors - in deposits, investment funds, insurance policyholders - there is already a set of financial safeguards (Solvency II, Capital Requirements Directive and Regulation, National Deposit Guarantee Schemes), there are no comparable for direct investors, such as shareholders and bondholders.
-Excluding shareholders from the scope of the Directive means that small individual investors suffering damage by the same issuer will not be able to join their claims together into one single action in all Member States and by that they would be, unjustifiably, worse off that users of other (financial) services or goods.
+While for indirect investors - in deposits, investment funds, insurance policyholders - there is already a set of financial safeguards (Solvency II, the Capital Requirements Directive and Regulation, National Deposit Guarantee Schemes), there are no comparable for direct investors, such as shareholders and bondholders.
+Excluding shareholders from the scope of this Directive means that small individual investors suffering damage by the same issuer will not be able to join their claims together into one single action in all Member States and, by that, they would be unjustifiably worse off that users of other (financial) services or goods.
 Thus, all the more reason to include in the list Union law acts that protect direct individual investors from infringements of EU financial regulation.

-Since the Market Abuse Directive (MAD2)5 and the Market Abuse Regulation (MAR)6 are the only pieces of EU legislation that provide sanctions for breaches of obligations of issuers towards securities holder, BETTER FINANCE strongly asks the European Parliament to endorse an additional amendment including these three acts in Annex I of the Collective Redress Directive.
+Since the Market Abuse Directive (MAD2) and the Market Abuse Regulation (MAR) are the only pieces of EU legislation that provide sanctions for breaches of obligations of issuers towards securities holder, BETTER FINANCE strongly asks the European Parliament and the Council of the EU to endorse an additional amendment including these three acts in Annex I of the Collective Redress Directive.

-5 Directive 2014/57/EU of the European Parliament and of the Council of 16 April 2014 on criminal sanctions for market abuse (market abuse directive), OJ L 173, 12.6.2014, p.
+&lt;sup>5 Directive 2014/57/EU of the European Parliament and of the Council of 16 April 2014 on criminal sanctions for market abuse (market abuse directive), OJ L 173, 12.6.2014, p.
 179-189.

-6 Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (market abuse regulation) and repealing Directive 2003/6/EC of the European Parliament and of the Council and Commission Directives 2003/124/EC, 2003/125/EC and 2004/72/EC, OJ L 173, 12.6.2014, p.
+&lt;sup>6 Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (market abuse regulation) and repealing Directive 2003/6/EC of the European Parliament and of the Council and Commission Directives 2003/124/EC, 2003/125/EC and 2004/72/EC, OJ L 173, 12.6.2014, p.
 1-61.